gwyatt40/Intermediate-Arduino/README.md

 ## Photointerrupters
 ### Description
 This assignment had two parts.
 First, we had to wire up a photointerrupter and an LED so that when something passed through the photointerrupter, the LED turned on.
 Next, we had to add an attachInterrupt() function to our previous basic loop code so that the photointerrupter wouldn't miss anything that passed through it in less time than it took to run the loop.
+For the first part of the project I wired up a photointerrupter to a basic LED circuit, following the instructions on Canvas.
+After I completed the wiring, I wrote a basic code that used if statements to  turn the LED on when the photointeruppter was activated and off when it was not.
+One important element of this code was that the photoPin was set as INPUT_PULLUP instead of as simply INPUT, so that the input pin would be held constantly at 5V until something interrupted the photointerrupter, which would cause it to go low and allow the change in voltage to be detected.
+For the second code, I created the variables int on() and int off() first, Int on() turned tge LED on and added 1 to the variabel interrupt, which would be printed by the serial monitor to measure how many times the photointerrupter had been activated.
+The int off() variable simply turned the LED off.
+I then aded in atttachInterrupt functions to void setup which ran int on() when the photointerrupter state was RISING and int off() when it was falling.
+In the void loop() I added an if statement where the serial monitor printed the variable interrupt when the LED was on.

 ### Code
 [Photointerrupter Loop Code](https://github.com/gwyatt40/Intermediate-Arduino/blob/master/Photointerrupter_LED_1/PhotointerrupterLED_1.ino)